Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Methodology

 The AC equation \cite{allen1979microscopic} is used to model the phase change from water to ice:

-where phase-field order parameter $c$ is employed to distinguish water $(c=0)$ from ice $(c=-1)$, $t$ is the time, $\bm{u}$ is the velocity vector, $M_c$ is the phenomenological mobility coefficient whose larger value accelerate the phase-changing process, $\xi_c$ denotes the thickness of the ice-water interface, ${H_1}(c)=\frac{1}{2}{(c+1)^2}{c^2}$ represents the symmetric part of the double-well potential, $L$ is the latent heat per unit volume, $W_a=3\sigma_c/\xi_c$ is the energy hump with $\sigma_c$ denoting the surface tension coefficient, $T$ is the temperature field, $T_M$ is the melting point of the solid phase, and ${H_2}'(c)=30{H_1}(c)$, where the prime represents the derivative with respect to $c$.
+where the phase-field order parameter $c$ is employed to distinguish water and air $(c=0)$ from ice $(c=-1)$, $t$ is time, $\bm{u}$ is the velocity vector, $M_c$, $\sigma_c$, and $\xi_c$ represent the mobility, surface tension coefficient, and thickness of the ice-water interface, respectively, $H$ denotes the latent heat per unit volume, $T$ is the temperature field, and $T_M$ is the melting point.
+The double-well function ${G_1}(c)={(c+1)^2}{c^2}$ describes the bulk free energy density, and ${G_2}'(c)=30{G_1}(c)$, where the prime denotes the derivative \cite{zhang2022phase}.

 The CH equation \cite{cahn1958free} is employed to model the evolution of the interface between water and air: